 He started with a small building dedicated to traps.
 He was able to set it up so that only one person could go through it at a time.
 The traps here were very simple.
 They were all pitfall traps that were only a foot deep.
 What changed was the difficulty of seeing the traps.
 At first everything was well lit and the traps were painfully obvious.
 Then the lighting grew dimmer and the traps became ever more difficult to spot.
 He also changed the terrain, so that the adventurers would be traveling through stone corridors, then over a dirt path, then grass, sand, and more.
 He mixed up everything as much as he could, until eventually the room became very narrow, pitch black, and the traps were indistinguishable from the surrounding terrain.
 Caden as a human would not have been able to spot almost all of these, but he needed to know what adventurers were capable of.

 His second testing area was a measure of strength.
-This one had individual sections were people would go through and would need to move various weights from one location to a button.
+This one had individual sections where people would go through and would need to move various weights from one location onto a button.
 The weights started off fairly light and became heavier and heavier.
 He was going to watch this one personally if he could, simply because they might use magic to move the weight and that would be interesting too.

 After the individual portion, the strength test had a group section where weights with multiple sets of handles would need to be moved by multiple individuals.
 The weights in this section started from heavy up to the ridiculous.
 By reinforcing and strengthening the stone, Caden was able to create stones that must have weighed at least twenty tons that could still theoretically be lifted by the handles.